amir9ume/sentence_dedup/README.md

 #Key Requirements
 1. The system must process an ordered stream of sentences.

+ - This basically means that the older sentences would have arrived first, and we can use a queue, to pop sentences from the front.

 2. Implement a buffer to store previously seen sentences.
 The buffer size should be configurable as a parameter in your code.

+- We can use a queue data structure to implement buffer, with some size value buffer_size

 ● The system must handle varying buffer sizes, ranging from tens to thousands of sentences.

+- If size is a parameter, we should be able to do it for any size

 4. It should process new sentences quickly, maintaining low latency even as the buffer grows to its maximum size.

 5. The system should balance accuracy of semantic similarity detection with processing speed.